Progress report for FNE20-968

-Our results demonstrated significant 60% methane reduction in the exhaled air for pasture-raised organic sheep given red seaweed as a feed supplement at 2% DMI after 3 weeks, and 50% methane reduction after 6 weeks.
-Mild increase from methane expulsion from 3 weeks to 6 weeks period may be related to somewhat different pasture dry matter intake and composition (mixed grasses, broom grass, clover, alfalfa ratio).
-Sheep were rotated every week on a fresh green paddock as part of grass-fed operation.
+Our results demonstrated significant 60% methane reduction in the exhaled air for pasture-raised organic sheep given red seaweed as a feed supplement at 1% DMI after 3 weeks, and 50% methane reduction after 6 weeks.
+Mild increase from methane expulsion from 3 weeks to 6 weeks period may be related to somewhat different pasture dry matter intake and composition (mixed grasses, brome grass, clover).
+Sheep were rotated every 5 days on a fresh green paddock as part of grass-fed operation.
 Another possibility is that mild increase in average methane production was related to microbial adaptation of the rumen methanogens under selective pressure of red algae, and survival of more anti-methanogen resistant species.

 Similar decrement in methane reduction of anti-methanogenic compounds secondary to microbial adaptation was described during administration of synthetic, chemical bromoform to different livestock animals.
 This rapid decrease in methane reducing efficiency in conjunction with high toxicity precluded use of those compounds on a larger scale in the past (Denman, 2007, Abecia, 2012, Knight, 2011).
 However, increased resistance to methane reducing effect was not observed for red seaweed algae in the past.
 Longer than 6 weeks trials are necessary to evaluate this possibility.

 There was a significant 1% higher weight gain per sheep in both treatment groups vs control.
 The sheep were rotated on the pastures for the duration of the experiment so the exact DMI of each individual sheep was not calculated.
 Based on significantly more weight gain in the supplemented groups, it is assumed that supplemented sheep had improvement in their metabolic parameters and rumen digestion efficiency.
 Sheep voluntarily consumed an allocated portion of the seaweed mixed with the 20g alfalfa per sheep in the feeding trough every day of the experiment.
-There was no observable detrimental effect on their behavior or appetite.
+There was no observable detrimental effect on their behavior or appetite, as well as on body scores evaluation.
 It is in alignment with the previous investigations conducted in vitro that showed no detrimental effect of Asparagopsis inclusion in the diet at 2% or less of DMI on rumen fermentation efficiency and short chain fatty acids production (Li, 2016).

 Microbiome and Potential Mechanism for Methane Reduction